-The library normally hosts artist and author speaker events, a monthly book club, history discussion group, exhibitions and other programs and events.
-And during COVID-19, Stonewall offers several Virtual Exhibitions.
+The library hosts artist and author speaker events, a monthly book club, history discussion group, exhibitions, and other programs and events.
+And Stonewall offers several Virtual Exhibitions.

 Note: Stonewall National Museum and Archives has no connection to the famous Stonewall of New York City, although photos and articles about said event may be documented within its archives.

 Learn more about the Stonewall National Museum and Archives.

 1201 NE 26th Street Suite 103, Fort Lauderdale, FL 33305

 Although the International Gay and Lesbian Travel Association (IGLTA) office is not a place to pop in at any time, I wouldn’t be doing this road trip guide justice without mentioning the organization.